 Each seminarian is given a pastoral placement in a supervised situation where he can develop appropriate relational skills and develop his understanding of the mission of the Church.
 In this placement, he is accountable to his on-site supervisor and to a self-designed learning agreement, as well as to the Pastoral Formation Office.
 Theological reflections, visits to the site by the Seminary supervisor, as well as evaluations by the on-site supervisor and the seminarian himself provide feedback that encourages continued personal transformation.

 Field Education Placement

-1 credit each semester (4-6 hours per week) Varied assignments, based on individual experience and need.
+Varied assignments, based on individual experience and need.

 Field Education Placement